 Here are the 3 simple steps…

-- Set up your Google My Business Listing and Optimize it Correctly
+- Set up your Google Business Profile Listing (Google My Business) and Optimize it Correctly

 - Optimizing Business Citations & Directory Listings

 #1 Set up your GBP (Google Business Profile) Listing and Optimize it Correctly

 A verified GBP account allows you to manage how your business shows up on Google Search and Maps.

 - Hours of operation

 - Learning where and how people are searching for your company